pranigopu/learningKubernetes/2_kubernetesArchitecture.md

 # Kubernetes architecture
 ## Basic terms
-_Note that all these terms are defined in the context of Kubernetes_.
+_Note that all these terms are defined in the context of Kubernetes._

 > Reference for the following (search as needed): https://kubernetes.io/docs/concepts/